alexzou08/alexzou08/README.md

 I am a software engineer who is committed to lifelong learning.

+I am flexible with locations and willing to work remotely.

 Writing readable and reusable [clean code] is my greatest passion.

 ### Skills: